Academics & Research – Academics & Instruction

 Charges for dropping/withdrawing from classes begin the seventh day of the term and are per course.

 4-2.
 Failure to Officially Withdraw

-Students who enroll but do not attend class must officially withdraw or they will receive a grade of 0.0 and be held financially responsible for all tuition and fees.
+Students who enroll but do not attend class must officially withdraw or they will receive a grade of “F” and be held financially responsible for all tuition and fees.
 All students who are registered in a course at the end of the term will receive a grade.

 4-3.
 Undergraduate Course Withdrawal Policy

 EWU students are allowed a total of 10 course withdrawals in their undergraduate work.
 (Withdrawals occur after the normal drop/add period.)
-Withdrawal from all courses for a quarter for special reasons (for example, extended illness, accident or military service) as documented and approved by Records and Registration would only be counted as a single withdrawal in the apportionment of course withdrawals.
+Withdrawal from all courses for a term for special reasons (for example, extended illness, accident or military service) as documented and approved by Records and Registration would only be counted as a single withdrawal in the apportionment of course withdrawals.